Assistant District Attorney (Entry Level)

 Nassau County was named the “Safest Community in America” by U.S. News & World Report for the third consecutive year.
 This distinction is not a coincidence – it is the direct result of the superb work of the talented, well-trained prosecutors at the Nassau County District Attorney’s Office.

-With more than 220 lawyers and a total staff of nearly 450, the Nassau DA’s Office is one of the largest DA’s Offices in the country.
+With nearly 200 lawyers and a total staff of approximately 450, the Nassau DA’s Office is one of the largest DA’s Offices in the country.
 Because of our proximity to New York City, we enjoy a unique blend of suburban idyll (miles of oceanfront beaches, hundreds of parks and award-winning schools) and easy access to NYC’s robust cultural, nightlife and restaurant scenes.

 Members of our legal staff are provided with training, mentorship and ongoing opportunities for professional development.
 In our collegial and collaborative environment, new Assistant District Attorneys will cultivate a professional home within the world of criminal justice and enjoy a rewarding and exciting position.
 Every Fall, we welcome a diverse class of new Assistant District Attorneys, recruited and selected from a competitive pool of applicants nationwide.
+In 2023, we look forward to welcoming a Mid-Year class to join our team.
 These new prosecutors all bring with them passion and talent for courtroom advocacy and litigation, a commitment to pursuing justice and the ability to provide support to crime victims in need.
 Our Assistants choose to work in Nassau County because of its safety and vibrancy, and their own dedication to preserving that environment for all its residents.

 As an ADA, you will receive the following benefits (waiting periods may apply):

 - 13 paid holidays each year

 - Paid vacation, personal and sick days each year

 - Contributory medical, dental and vision plans for you and your dependents